« Blog

 I recently met up with a long-time mentor who is living with Stage 4 cancer, and they were open about the fact they are paying a boatload of money to keep their 20 year term life insurance going beyond the initial 20 years.

 My mentor told me it felt kind of shocking to pay over 2% of the death benefit - imagine getting a $20,000+ bill for only one year of $1 million life insurance coverage!
 And that 2% would go up more each year (this is typical).
-But they said that it makes sense given their own life expectancy, and I agree with their analysis.
+But they said that it makes sense given their own life expectancy, and their analysis was reasonable.

 When you think of someone with Stage 4 cancer, your mind may picture an elderly person.

-My mentor is a long way from that, having turned 50 not long ago.
+My mentor is a long way from that; she is in her 50s.

 This is not uncommon - nearly half of all adult cancer diagnoses are made in people ages 20-64.
 Thankfully a majority of the people diagnosed will survive beyond 5 years, but about one in three people will not.(1)